tzaeschke/phtree/README.md

 They can be created with `PhTreeXYZ.create(dimensions)`.
 This will create a PH1 tree (v13) for small dimensions, a PH2 (v16) for dimensions up to 60 and a PH2 (v16HD) if more dimensions are required.
 The old non-value API is still available in the `tst` folder.
-All queries return specialised iterators that give direct access to key, value or entry.
+All queries return specialized iterators that give direct access to key, value or entry.
 The `queryAll()` methods return lists of entries and are especially useful for small result sets.

 The packages `ch.ethz.globis.pht.v*` contain different versions of the PH-tree.
 They are the actual implementations of the four interfaces mentioned above.